RomanLut/INAV-X-Plane-HITL/release/NightlyBuild.md

 **Do use last release https://github.com/RomanLut/INAV-X-Plane-HITL/releases/**

-This folder fontains plugin built from main branch (updated occasionally, manually).
+This folder contains plugin built from main branch (updated occasionally, manually).

 It should be used with current development version of inav + all pending pull requests with "HITL:" prefix.